gene2dis/BugBuster/README.md

 ## Databases

-All database paths must be modified in the configuration file. **WIP Some databases can be automatically download**
+All database paths must be modified in the configuration file. **🚧WIP🚧 Some databases can be automatically download**

 **Note: You don't need to download all databases if you don't want to use all the features of the pipeline**